vvzen/MACA/end-1-term-projects/pfa1/idea-1/README.md

 ![globals.cpp](globals.png).

+Every variable in the app is tailored to the current resolution of the image, so changing the resolution will also affects aesthetics.

-Please note that the resolution of the generated file is independent of the current size of the ofApp window, since the boids run in a separate fbo.
+Also, please note that the resolution of the generated file is independent of the current size of the ofApp window, since the boids run in a separate fbo.
 If you don't have a 6k monitor, you'll only see a portion of the final image.
 My workflow was like that: first do some tests at 2k resolution.
 Then when testing the 300dpi version, let the app run for a while, save some screenshots and then see which edits are required.
 To create a screenshot of the image while the app is still running, press 'w'.

 The app also parses a *args.json* file (inside *bin/data*), which contains a list of parameters used to edit the behaviour of the boids simulation.
 Editing those numbers will result in many different visual outcomes!